Attorney Profiles

 MICHELLE SCULLY HOBUS

-Michelle Scully Hobus is a partner in the law firm of Sterling & Tucker.
-Ms. Hobus’ love of helping others has directed her career path from California to Calcutta, and ultimately led her to Hawaii, and to Sterling & Tucker.
-Since joining the firm in 2004, Ms. Hobus has assisted clients in preserving their financial legacies with estate and disability planning.
-She also intimately understands the need for planning for young families who are just starting out or starting a family.
-Her focus is always client-centered and is a frequent presenter of Sterling & Tucker’s monthly educational seminars on Oahu.
-Ms. Hobus formerly served on the Board of Governors for the American Academy of Estate Planning Attorneys.
+Michelle Scully Hobus is a partner at Sterling & Tucker.
+Her love of helping others has guided her career path from California to Calcutta, ultimately leading her to Hawaii and to Sterling & Tucker.
+Since joining the firm in 2004, Michelle has assisted clients in preserving their financial legacies with estate and disability planning.
+She also has a deep understanding of estate planning for young families whether they are just starting out or adding to their family.
+She previously served on the Board of Governors for the American Academy of Estate Planning Attorneys and is a member of the Hawaii State Bar Association.

 Education

-A four year Dean’s List student, Ms. Hobus received her Bachelor of Arts degree and graduated Cum Laude in 1988 from Gonzaga University in Spokane, WA.
-Following college Ms. Hobus spent a year with Mother Teresa’s Missionaries of Charity in San Francisco, living and working with homeless women and children.
+A four year Dean’s List student, Michelle received her Bachelor of Arts degree and graduated Cum Laude in 1988 from Gonzaga University in Spokane, WA.
+Following college Michelle spent a year with Mother Teresa’s Missionaries of Charity in San Francisco, living and working with homeless women and children.
 After completing law school she once again worked with Mother Teresa in Calcutta, India.
-In 1992, Ms. Hobus received her Juris Doctor from University of San Francisco Law School.
+In 1992, Michelle received her Juris Doctor from the University of San Francisco Law School.
 She was admitted to the California State Bar in 1992, and in 2003 to the Hawaii State Bar.

 Personal